k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/13_interface_listener_exercise.md

 In this exercise you will do the following:

-* Create a flow that reads a CSV file, parses it, searches for a specific value in the file and prints this value into the log.
+* Create a flow that reads a CSV file, parses it, searches for a specific value in the file, and prints this value into the log.
-* Define an Interface Listener for the above flow that will be triggered every time a new file arrives to the directory defined in the interface.
+* Define an Interface Listener for the above flow that is triggered each time a new file arrives to the directory defined in the interface.

 For this exercise you will need a CSV file with CNTRY_CD, NAME and AREA_CD columns.
 The file should be populated with the relevant codes, for example: